 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the Discounters industry in Netherlands, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

-Discounters are retail outlets typically with a selling space of between 400 and 2,500 square metres.
-Retailers' primary focus is on selling private label products within a limited range of food/beverages/tobacco and other groceries at budget prices.
-Discounters may also sell a selection of non-groceries, frequently as short-term special offers.
+Discounters are chained retail outlets typically with a selling space of between 400 and 2,500 square metres.
+Stores have a primary focus on selling a limited range of foods, beverages, tobacco and non-groceries at budget prices, regularly via private label.
 Discounters can be classified as hard discounters and soft discounters.
-Hard discounter: first introduced by Aldi in Germany, and also known as limited-line discounters.
-Retail outlets, typically of 300-900 square metres, stocking fewer than 1,000 product lines, largely in packaged groceries.
-Goods are mainly private-label or budget brands.
-Soft discounter: usually slightly larger than hard discounters, and also known as extended-range discounters.
-Retail outlets typically stocking 1,000-4,000 product lines.
+Hard discounters, first introduced by Aldi in Germany, are also known as limited-line discounters.
+Stores are typically 400-900 square metres and stock fewer than 1,000 product lines, largely in packaged groceries.
+Product range available is predominantly made up of private-label brands.
+Soft discounters are usually slightly larger than hard discounters, and are also known as extended-range discounters.
+Stores typically stock 1,000-4,000 product lines.
 As well as private-label and budget brands, stores commonly carry leading brands at discounted prices.
-Discounters excludes mass merchandisers and warehouse clubs.
-Example brands include Aldi, Lidl, Plus, Penny, Netto.See All of Our Definitions
+Example brands include Aldi, Lidl, and Dia.See All of Our Definitions

 This report originates from Passport, our Discounters research and analysis database.

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extraction Free!